-Each county may submit two entries in Animal Science to the State Fair.
-These entries are chosen from the Reports/Display/Posters classes in this section and the Animal Science section on July 30, 2022.
+Superintendent Kim Yohnka Each county may submit two entries in Animal Science to the State Fair.
+These entries are chosen from the Reports/Display/Posters classes in this section and the Animal Science section on July 27, 2024.

-Live Judging -Wednesday, July 13 at 6:30 p.m., Extension Office, 1650 Commerce Dr., Bourbonnais, IL
+Live Judging - Thursday, July 18 at 6:00 p.m., Extension Office, 1650 Commerce Dr., Bourbonnais, IL

 - 1. Entries are limited to two (2) species per 4-H'er (only one premium will be paid per class.) - 2.
-Exhibitors must provide own sturdy cages.
+Exhibitors must provide their own sturdy cages.
 Animals will remain in cages except during judging. - 3.
 Health requirements: